Naturalistic Lighting of the Desert

 Star System, VFX and compositing tool by Blauw Films.
 32-bit high dynamic range stars.

-32-Bit .exr files provide the right exposure for compositing.
+32-Bit .exr files provide the right exposure for compositing

 Stay connected with Blauw Films!